-DB Funds Number of votes eligible % of votes exercised % of votes for % of votes against % abstained Significant votes cast LGIM Diversified Fund 115,604 99.0% 81.7% 17.7% 0.6% LGIM provided 26 significant votes cast over the Scheme year.
+DB Funds Number of votes eligible % of votes exercised %of votes for %of votes against % abstained Significant votes cast LGIM Diversified Fund 90,252 98.8% 78.7% 20.5% 0.8% LGIM provided 26 significant votes cast over the Scheme year.
 A number of these were significant as these were votes against remuneration reports and policies.
 These highlight LGIM's strong stance on the topic of executive remuneration.
-TWIM Partners Fund 6,150 98.6% 87.4% 6.4% 6.0% TWIM provided 10 most significant votes, 4 out of 10 of these were against management.
-These related to remuneration policies, electing company director, and shareholder rights.
+TWIM Partners Fund 6,436 99.6% 91.0% 7.9% 1.2% TWIM provided 11 most significant votes, 4 of these were against management.
+These related to remuneration reports, equity issuance and board independence.